ddttom/parser/README.md

 ## Testing 2

-The project includes comprehensive test coverage for all parsers and utilities:
+The project includes comprehensive test coverage for all parsers and utilities.
+Input validation is handled by a centralized validation utility (tests/utils/validation.test.js) that ensures consistent validation across all parsers.

 ```bash
 tests/